 However, experts suggest that fusion biopsy will help detect and accurately diagnose prostate cancer in its early stage.

-Why your doctor may recommend fusion biopsy?
+Why does your doctor recommend a fusion biopsy?

 Undergoing a fusion biopsy will help your doctor (urologist) determine the specific area requiring sampling.
 The procedure will aid the guidance of the biopsy needle to the exact suspected tissue.
 The process will help reduce the number of repeated biopsies.
 It will also help provide the atmosphere for an early-stage treatment option.